Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Constructing instantons

 This construction, called the {\it Atiyah--Ward correspondence}, goes as follows.
 Take an SU$(2)$ vector bundle $E$ and an anti-self-dual connection on it over $(M,g)$.
 Let $F:=p^*E$ be a $C^\infty$ bundle; by anti-self-duality the curvature of the lifted connection $p^*\nabla_A$ will be of $(1,1)$-type hence $F$ will be holomorphic.
 One checks that properties (ii) and (iii) are also satisfied.
 Conversely, take a holomorphic bundle $F$ satisfying (ii) and (iii).
 Define $E_y$ to be the space of holomorphic sections over $F\vert_Y$ (this space is two complex dimensional via (ii)).
 Property (iii) induces a symplectic structure on $F$ consequently we can take the corresponding unique unitary connection $\nabla$ on $F$.
 By uniquenss and (ii) this connection is the trivial connection on each $F\vert_Y$ hence is of the form $p^*\nabla_A$ with a connection $\nabla_A$ on $E$.
 Since the curvature of this connection is of $(1,1)$-type with respect to all complex structures on $T_yM$ for all $y\in M$ it follows that it is anti-self-dual.

-3. Another non-linear equation, namely the {\it (Riemannian) self-dual vacuum Einstein equations} of general relativity can also be naturally adjusted to twistor theory, known as {\it Penrose' non-linear graviton construction} \cite{pen,hit1}.
-Assume here that $(M,g)$ is moreover simply connected and Ricci-flat.
+3. Another non-linear equation, namely the {\it (Riemannian) anti-self-dual vacuum Einstein equations} of general relativity can also be naturally adjusted to twistor theory, known as {\it Penrose' non-linear graviton construction} \cite{pen,hit1}.
+Assume here that $(M,g)$ is moreover simply connected and Ricci-flat i.e., simply connected and anti-self-dual.
 Then it follows that the induced connection on $\Sigma^+$ is the trivial flat one and $Z$ can be retracted onto its particular fiber $F_y$ by parallel transport.
 Therefore topologically $Z\cong M\times S^2$ in this case.
 The associated twistor space of $(M,g)$ has in addition to the basic holomorphic properties above the following: \begin{itemize}

 \item[(i)] There is a holomorphic fibration $\pi :Z\rightarrow Y$ over a particular line $Y\cong\C P^1$ with fibers being the original space $M$.
 Consequently $H^k_Z\cong\pi^*H^k$ for all $k\in\Z$;

 \item[(ii)] Since the complex normal bundle $N_Y$ of each $Y$ is isomorphic to $H\oplus H$ it follows that the canonical bundle $K_Z$ of $Z$ is isomorphic to $\pi^*H^{-4}$.